apify/apify-docs/content/academy/pro_apify_scraper_development/apify_sdk.md

 ## [](#next) Next up

-In the [next lesson]({{@link apify_platform/first_actor/actor_building.md}}), we'll be solely focusing on tackling the task outlined above.
+In the [next lesson]({{@link pro_apify_scraper_development/actor_building.md}}), we'll be solely focusing on tackling the task outlined above.
 It's a large task, but don't worry, we'll be doing it together!
-This is the largest part of the **First actor** section, so after you complete this, you'll be a total rockstar! 🎸
+This is the largest part of the **Pro Apify scraper development** section, so after you complete this, you'll be a total rockstar! 🎸